SC grandparents stun the internet in 60th anniversary photo shoot

 Over the course of their 60-year marriage, the Browns had four children, 18 grandchildren, and 19 great-grandchildren.

-Their now viral photos are validating the power of love for thousands of people.
+Now their viral photos are validating the power of love for thousands of people all over the world.

+"A young couple said, 'I hope we can achieve what you achieved,'" said Brown.
+"Some said they were just married, and they sat down together and watched the pictures and prayed they could make it 60 years."

 “It was inspiring, I think, to most people.
-And if that did the job then I’m happy,” Brown said.
+And if that did the job then I’m happy,” he added.